meatball133/crystal/concepts/tuple/introduction.md

 # => Error: index out of bounds for Tuple(Int32, String, Char) (3 not in -3..2)
 ```

-However, if the index is stored in a variable, then the compiler will not be able to check if the index is within the bounds of the tuple at compile time and will as such give a runtime error.
+However, if the index is stored in a variable, then the compiler will not be able to check if the index is within the bounds of the tuple at compile time and will instead give a runtime error.

 ## Subtuple

 You can get a subtuple of a tuple by using the `[]` operator with a range.
 What is returned is a new tuple with the elements from the range specified.
-The range has to be given at compile time, since otherwise the compiler will not be able to know the types of the elements in the subtuple.
+The range has to be given at compile time, otherwise the compiler will not be able to know the types of the elements in the subtuple.
 This means that the range has to be a range literal and not assigned to a variable.

 ```crystal